MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-view-class.md

 ## <a name="copy"></a>  basic_string_view::copy

 Copies at most a specified number of characters from an indexed position in a source string_view to a target character array.
+We recommend that you use the secure function [basic_string_view::_Copy_s](#_copy_s) instead.

 ```cpp
 size_type copy(charT* ptr, size_type count, size_type offset = 0) const;